bnomei/kirby-opener/readme.md

 ### plugin.opener.trigger-copy
 - default: 'copy:yes'
 - command part to tell the plugin js script to trigger clipboard copy of the url.
 There will be no ajax call.
 If browser blocks it behaves like with `open:yes`.

+### plugin.opener.trigger-refresh
+- default: 'refresh:yes'
+- command part to tell the plugin js script to trigger a page refresh on success.

 ![Example](https://github.com/bnomei/kirby-opener/blob/master/example-clipboard.gif)